bwilli3601/HTML_CSS_JavaScript/README.md

 You'll practice concepts like semantic HTML, alt attributes, accessible lists, and hiding decorative content from screen readers using aria-hidden.

 * Design a Movie Review Page

+## LAB- Build a Multimedia Player

+In this lab, you'll build a multimedia player.

+You will practice working with the audio and video elements, the controls attribute, and the aria-label attribute.

+* Build a Multimedia Player